A History of the Wyoming Capitol - Paperback

 Details

-by Starley Talbott (Author), Linda Graves Fabian (Author), Rick Ewig -.
-Editor Annals of Wyoming (Foreword by)
+by Starley Talbott (Author), Linda Fabian (Author)

 Prior to Wyoming becoming the forty-fourth state in the Union on July 10, 1890, the territorial legislature passed a bill authorizing the construction of a capitol at a maximum cost of $150,000.
 Governor Warren signed the bill on March 4, 1886, and appointed the Capitol Building Commission, which purchased a site on Hill Street, now Capitol Avenue, at a cost of $13,100.
 Many changes have occurred since the 1887 laying of the cornerstone.
 Recent renovations upgraded the capitol's Classical style and striking gold-leaf dome.
 The most important room, where women's right to vote began, has been restored to its original grandeur.
-Authors Starley Talbott and Linda Graves Fabian celebrate these and other historic firsts in this history of the state capitol building.

 Materials + Care